mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 local vessels during military or civil emergences, although they must have good reason or risk court- martial after the event.

-Planetary navies are financially supported by their home government, so smaller systems usually have fewer ships and may have running costs subsidised by the Confederation.
+Planetary navies are financially supported by their home government, so smaller systems usually have fewer ships and may have running costs subsidized by the Confederation.
 Most colonial warships are TL13 cruisers and escorts handed down from the Confederation Navy, which is in the process of replacing older vessels with updated TL15 craft imported from the Imperium.
 System defence boats are universally TL15 vessels built in the Confederation.
 Taken together with their ancient TL16 vessels, the Darrians arguably have the most advanced navy in the Spinward Marches.
 Obsolete colonial assets are taken in by the Ministry of Defence in exchange for newer assets, gutted and transformed into vessels for a lightly armed tender fleet.

 Most Darrian systems uphold unusually large squadrons due to recent hostilities in 1084 when the Entropic Worlds were annexed by the increasingly aggressive Sword Worlds.
 In addition, Darrian sociological analysts have predicted imminent direct conflict between the Zhodani Consulate and Imperium.
 Therefore, as part of rebuilding their losses from the Fourth Frontier War, the Confederation is preparing itself for the outbreak of another conflict.
 Whilst the lower population worlds cannot afford significant home fleets, those bordering the Sword Worlds are bolstered with elements of the Confederation Navy.